pixelfed-glitch/pixelfed/README.md

 Documentation for Pixelfed Glitch can be found on the [Pixelfed Glitch documentation website](https://pixelfed-glitch.github.io/docs).

-Additionnally, you can find the official documentation for Pixelfed on the [Pixelfed documentation website](https://pixelfed-glitch.github.io/docs/).
+Additionally, you can find the official documentation for Pixelfed on the [Pixelfed documentation website](https://pixelfed-glitch.github.io/docs/).

 ## Run with Docker